Here is the one experiment which helps you to discover your purpose in life. Read the below steps carefully and do it.

 - Do the exercise with the 15 questions above as quickly as you can.

 - List out actions words you connect with.

 - Example: educate, accomplish, empower, encourage, improve, help, give, guide, inspire, integrate, master, motivate, nurture, organize, produce, promote, travel, spread, share, satisfy, understand, teach, write, etc.

 - Based on your answers to the 15 questions.
 List everything and everyone that you believe you can help.

 - Example: People, creatures, organizations, causes, groups, environment, etc.

 - Identify your end goal.
 How will the ‘who’ from your above answer benefit from what you ‘do’?

 - Combine steps 2-4 into a sentence, or 2-3 sentences.

-What is your purpose?
+What is your purpose in life?
 What is your mission?
 We’d love to hear about your goals and aspirations.
-Please share with a comment!
+Please share it with a comment!